connext/indra/modules/contracts/README.md

     4. The hub validates both of these channel updates and countersigns.
     5. Then, the viewer is able to tip the performer by generating new thread states in a similar format to the initial thread state above.

 Threads are closed offchain following the same procedure but in reverse.
 First, the viewer submits a channel update reintroducing the final thread balances and removing the thread initial state from thread root to the hub.

+//TODO: Check the diagram for close thread consistency.
+What happens if Alice closes the thread offchain and then Bob disputes it before countersigning the hub's offchain update?

 ## ThreadIDs

 Threads are keyed using both sender/receiver addresses as well as a threadId.

     // threads[sender][receiver][threadId]
     mapping(address => mapping(address => mapping(uint256 => Thread))) threads;

 When a thread is closed and reopened, the threadId is incremented.
 This stops replay attacks where an old thread state can be used to dispute a new thread.